maymplin/100-days-of-code/log.md

 ### Day 64: April 13, 2022
 **Today's Progress**:
 - Continued Day 39 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 65: April 14, 2022
+**Today's Progress**:
+- Started Day 41 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.